nickdichev/nsyslog/README.md

 ## Setup

 For RFC5424 destinations, SSL is required.
 For testing a self-signed certificate will suffice.
-Update the path to your certificate in the following files:
+Update the path to your certificate in the the config files in `config/`.

-* `config/dev.exs`

-The default path in `prod.exs` is populated during a Docker build.
-More on this in a following section.

 Additionally, if you plan to use the `syslog-ng` container provided in this repository for testing you should create a self-signed certificate and drop it in `docker/syslog-ng/certs`.
+There is more information on this in the "Development" section of this document.

 ## Usage